Take the first step to writing your children’s book story. Download the free children’s book template here to help you get started.

 Social media is a great tool to help you promote and sell more books.
 When you use it right, post engaging content, and are focusing on the reader, you can build a loyal tribe.
 Which means you should respond to all comments, and work hard to connect to those who support you.

 Be sure to focus on only 1 or 2 platforms, post authentic content to your brand and writing personality, and to follow industry professionals to stay abreast to the world of publishing.

-Try to use all of these tools to market your book: author website, Goodreads, & social media.
+Try to use all of these tools to market your book: author’s website, Goodreads, & social media.
 And remember one of the best places to market your book is locally through the library and nearby bookstores.

 Congratulations on having a book deal and enjoy every part of getting the news out there so as many readers can enjoy your story as possible. 💕

 PS.
-Download these social media post ideas for free here!
+Get social media post ideas here!